su-matheus/su-matheus/README.md

 - 💻 I’m currently building my projects with NodeJs and React.
-- 🔎 I’m currently learning C and Typescript.
+- 🔎 I’m currently learning Typescript.
 - 😄 Fun fact: I do sneeze loudly.
 - 💬 Don't forget: “It's not about how hard you hit.
 It's about how hard you can get hit and keep moving forward.
 How much you can take and keep moving forward.”